dr-you-group/GBM-differentiation-uncertainty/README.md

 2. External cohort of 143 (GBM 101, SBM 42) patients was used for external testing:
 + External test set (n=143; GBM 101, SBM 42)
 3. Out-of-distribution (OOD) dataset of 257 meningioma patients was used for OOD evaluation.

+# Data preprocessing
+Python is used for MRI image preprocessing.
 # Training and evaluation
 Python is used for training and evaluation.
 ## Model